wliu123/obsidian_notes/Logistics Delivery App/Project Scope.md

 - [ ] Agreed upon feature development for application
 - [ ] Overall Timeline for the development of the application
 - [ ] Expenditures expected on developer side
+- [ ] When does client sign agreement with warehouse?

 ## Related Sections